-Boost of Likes, Followers, Views on Instagram - SMMTouch.com
+Get more Likes, Followers, Views on Instagram - SmmTouch.com

 It is impossible to promote private accounts.

-There should also be no age limit set on your account.
+There should also be no minimum age limit set on your account.

 Auto likes is a service which automatically gives a certain number of likes to future posts.
-Likes are launched within 5-30 minutes after you post.
+The likes are launched within 5-30 minutes after you post.

 Auto views are the same as auto likes, but launched for views.
-We cannot boost views for a “carousel” (a post that consists of videos and photos).
-Views are launched within 5-30 minutes after you post the video.
+We cannot boost views on “carousels” (posts that consist of videos and photos).
+The views are launched within 5-30 minutes after you post the video.

-Changing your login data after the payment is not recommended.
-If you do this, we lose your page and all efforts to promote your page are wasted.
+You mustn’t change your login after payment.
+If you do it, we will lose your page and all the efforts to promote your page will be wasted.

-We duly fulfill all orders.
-If you have any doubts, start with a minimum order of $ 0.65 for 100 views and check our credibility.
+We duly fulfil all orders.
+If you have any doubts, start with a minimum order of $ 1 for 100 views and check our credibility.

 Depending on the current algorithms of the social network, the boost is of mixed type: 30% of real followers and the rest are high-quality bots (robots) with profile photos and posts.